In Kyrgyzstan

 Kapchygay

 Batken: (Gorge, mountain valley in Kyrgyz.)
-Between the villages of Frunze and Kyzyl Kiya, but in the foothills, there is a "stand of ancient man" - dating from about 25-20 thousand years BC.
+Between the villages of Frunze and Kyzyl Kiya, in the foothills, is a "camp of ancient man" - dating from about 25-20 thousand years BC.

 Kairagach